'No Law Against Woman Marrying Another Woman', says 103 years ago

 A fascinating read from 1906:

-**Other "old newspaper" posts:
+**SEE ALSO: Some other "old newspaper" posts:

--Maine votes on (and disapproves of) a civil right: Maine.
+-- Maine votes on (and disapproves of) a civil right: Maine.
 September, 1917 [G-A-Y]

--The great "traditional marriage" controversy of the 1920's: 'Companionate' advocates: Our forebears in 'attacking traditional marriage' [G-A-Y]
+- The great "traditional marriage" controversy of the 1920's: 'Companionate' advocates: Our forebears in 'attacking traditional marriage' [G-A-Y]

 What a find!